 In the past, I’ve always used some sort of vegetable oil to make my granola, but this summer, I’ve been using coconut oil.
 Since I put shredded coconut in my granola, the coconut oil works perfectly, enhancing the coconut-y flavor.
 Super yummy.

-I posted a granola recipe back when I first started my blog, but when I saw a new one on Liberal Simplicity, I gave it a try, and I’ve been using that one all this summer.
+I posted a granola recipe back when I first started my blog, but when I saw this one, I gave it a try, and I’ve been using it all this summer.
 It uses less sugar and honey than my original recipe, but it’s still very tasty, if a little less clumpy.